-Do you know what not to compost?
-You can compost almost any item but there are 13 things you can’t compost.
+Do you know What Not to Compost?
+You can compost almost any item but there are 29 Things you Can’t Compost.
 Find out!

-Composting is a great way to make your own organic fertilizer it allows you to decompose the waste material of your garden and food scraps of your home, which otherwise would have been thrown into the trash.
-Meanwhile, you can compost almost anything that is organic and was once living but there are some things you can’t compost or you should avoid composting them in large extent to avoid hassle.
+Composting is a great way to make your organic fertilizer; it allows you to decompose the waste material of the garden and food scraps of your home, which otherwise would have been thrown into the trash.
+Meanwhile, you can compost almost anything organic and be once-living, but there are some things you can’t compost, or you should avoid composting them to a large extent to avoid the hassle.
 So what are these?
 Find out what not to compost in this list.

 What Not To Compost?

 You should never dump any inorganic and non-biodegradable materials such as plastic, glass, coated cardboard, cellophane, aluminum foil, and metal into a compost pile because they will never break down.
 Also, avoid any pressure-treated lumber must, too, as it contains chemicals.